atta-ahmed/RickAndMorty/README.md

 - View models are injected into view controllers to improve testability and adhere to the MVVM architecture pattern.

-- RequestProtocol & CharacterRequest: We use a RequestProtocol to standardize how network requests are structured across the app.
-The CharacterRequest enum encapsulates all API calls related to character data.
+- Used RequestProtocol to standardize how network requests are structured across the app. and CharacterRequest enum encapsulates all API calls related to character data.
 This enum provides a clean and easy-to-read structure for handling different endpoints.

 - The CharacterDetails view is implemented using SwiftUI to demonstrate SwiftUI integration in a UIKit-based project.